wavefrontHQ/docs/pages/doc/wavefront_spring_boot3_tutorial.md

 1. Restart the application and navigate to [http://localhost:8080](http://localhost:8080/).

-1. Generate telemetry data by clicking on the petclinic user interface.
+1. Generate telemetry data from the petclinic user interface.
    For example:
    1. Add an Owner and a Pet via the User Interface.
    1. Click **VETERINARIANS** to list vets in the database.